surifirstpin/biplus_documentation/docs/README.md

 Create, explore and operate on any device, directly at the point of decision.**BI+** is developed with responsive mobile design and touch interaction and they’ll work efficiently everywhere, on desktop, tablet, or mobile devices.

 ### Customer Success

-when it comes to business establ;ishment and success, BI+ is
+when it comes to business establishment and success, BI+ is
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ4OTQ3NjEyN119
+eyJoaXN0b3J5IjpbLTI4ODc0NDYwMl19
 -->